 Today, AWD is available on all kinds of vehicles and offers many of the benefits provided by more traditional 4WD systems.
 But this isn’t a “Potato” “Po-tah-to” situation, and they aren’t the same thing.
 Mechanically, AWD systems incorporate a front differential, center differential and the transfer case into one compact component, which makes it more suitable in smaller, lightweight vehicles with lower levels of ground clearance.
-Despite the “All” terminology, cars with basic AWD still typically send the majority of power only to one axle.
-For example, in the case of the Porsche 911, only 5% is typically pushed to the front axle while 95% is directed to the rear.
-In these cases, a series of sensors monitor wheel slip and automatically shift power to wheels where there is no slippage, without any action need from the clueless driver screaming Katie Perry at the top of their lungs.
+Despite the word “all,” cars with basic AWD still typically send the majority of power only to one axle.
+For example, in the case of the Porsche 911, only 5 percent is typically pushed to the front axle while 95 percent is directed to the rear.
+In these cases, a series of sensors monitor wheel slip and automatically shift power to wheels where there is no slippage, without any action need from the clueless driver screaming T-Swift at the top of their lungs.

 While it’s somewhat of a sweeping statement, AWD systems generally excel at “all-weather” driving, not “all-terrain” driving.

 - Gives drivers added traction and improved handling in all driving situations if desired.